rbalahadia/reusable-workflows/README.md

 </code></pre>

 ## ssmDeployScript.yaml
-🧩 Reusable Workflow: ssmDeployScript.yml
+🧩 Reusable Workflow: ssmDeployScript.yml<br>
-- This workflow is for deploying to EC2 instances that have SSM agent installed.
+- This workflow is for deploying to EC2 instances that have SSM agent installed.<br>
-📥 Inputs
+📥 Inputs<br>
 | Name                | Description                                                   | Required | Type     | Default |
 | ------------------- | ------------------------------------------------------------- | -------- | -------- | ------- |
 | `BUCKET_NAME`       | The target S3 bucket name to deploy files to.                 | ✅ Yes    | `string` | —       |